• 2D shoot 'em up

 We can shoot the enemies to destroy them, but right now they just vanish.
 That's no fun.
 How about we make them explode, instead?
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./shooter12 to run the code.

 A 1280 x 720 window will open, with a colorful background.
 A spaceship sprite will also be shown, as in the screenshot above.
 The ship can now be moved using the arrow keys.
 Up, down, left, and right will move the ship in the respective directions.
 You can also fire by holding down the left control key.
 Enemies (basically red versions of the player's ship) will spawn from the right and move to the left.
 Shoot enemies to destroy them.
 Enemies can fire back, so you should avoid their shots.
 Score points by collect points pods released from destroyed enemy ships.
 Close the window by clicking on the window's close button.

 To make the game a little more challenging, we're going to make it so that the player only gains points by collects points pods that are released by destroying enemy ships.
 The means that the player will be forced to negotiate enemy fire while hunting them down.
 Let's begin with structs.h:

 We've added a linked list to Stage, to allow it to hold our points pods.
 Nothing more to say here.
 Moving on and we see that, as always, the bulk of the changes have been made in stage.c.
 Starting with initStage:

 We start by loading the texture that we'll be using to draw our point pods with (pointsTexture).
 Then, we reset our points pods linked lists in resetStage:

 With that done, we add a new function call to logic, telling it to call doPointsPods.

 This function will handle our points pods.
 We'll see more on this later on.
 We next update bulletHitFighter: